RiverCity Ferries: Fourth generation

-Ten fourth generation CityCats are being delivered from late 2019.
+Ten fourth generation CityCats were delivered from late 2019.
 They have a capacity of 170 passengers, including 20 on an open upper deck, plus more space for wheelchairs and bicycles than earlier generations.
-The vessels which each cost $3.7 million, are being constructed at Murarrie by Aus Ships Group.
+The vessels each cost $3.7 million, and were constructed at Murarrie by Aus Ships Group.

 In December 2019, Brisbane City Council awarded Aus Ships Group a contract for an additional six fourth generation CityCats to replace the first generation vessels at a cost of $3.73 million each.